raisely/parkes-rest-error/README.md

   return false; // negates filter (since it's not a match) });

-app.use(errorHandler); // pass midleware with custom filter
+app.use(errorHandler); // pass middleware with custom filter
 ```

 The above code will watch Koa contexts and try to generate useful RestErrors depending